Fabo011/aws-solution-architect-helper/05_DataMigration/databasemigration.md

 2. Pilot Light<br>
    Small version of the app is always running in the cloud.
 Only for critical systems which need fast recovery.

-3. Warm Standby Hot Site / Multi Site Approach<br>
+3. Warm Standby<br>
    Full system is up and running with minimum size.
 Very low RTO, recovery in seconds.
 Very EXPENSIVE - for very critical architectures for example hospital applications.
+In a warm standby strategy, a secondary environment is kept ready and operational, but it's not actively processing live traffic.

+4. Multi Site<br>
+   Multi-site disaster recovery involves replicating your entire environment, including data and infrastructure, across geographically separated locations. active-active.

 The warmer the more expensive.